valguss/TestingPresentation/PITCHME.md

 - There are a few ways we can achieve Functional testing
   - https://www.cypress.io/
   - https://ghostinspector.com/
-- These services allow technical and non technical people to create these tests
+- These services allow technical and non-technical people to create these tests
 - Cypress promises to allow us to create tests quickly
-- Ghost inspector allows non technical people to create tests as well
+- Ghost inspector allows non-technical people to create tests as well
 ---